William Davies (master mariner): Career

+Davies's book Petroleum Tables went into many editions.
+In 1915, The Petroleum World commented on it "We draw special attention to Capt.
+William Davies's Petroleum Tables, which is now stocked at the offices of The Petroleum World.
+This is the standard book for computations and conversions."
+It remained the best-known publication on the subject until the 1930s.

 During the First World War, Davies worked closely with the Admiralty on tanker transportation, taking charge of all tanker movements at Le Havre.
 For this service, he was appointed as a Member of the Order of the British Empire.

 In 1922, Davies went into partnership with a City of London tanker broker, Frank Newman, in a privately held shipping company called Davies and Newman, to carry on business as shipbrokers, oilbrokers, and tanker managers.
-They took over the interests of an insolvent company, Lane and MacAndrew, and soon became a major force in the world of petroleum, while also operating in other areas of shipping.
+They took over the interests of Lane and MacAndrew, of which Newman had been a director, which had become insolvent, and soon became a major force in the world of petroleum, while also operating in other areas of shipping.

 In 1934, Davies was Chairman of the London General Shipowners Society, and in October 1934 he was a speaker at celebrations to mark the centenary of Lloyd's Register of Shipping.
 At the time of his death, he was also a member of the Tanker Pool Committee and had been connected with the bulk oil trade for almost fifty years.

 Private life

+In 1898, Davies married Mamie Souders, who died in October 1900 in Philadelphia, Pennsylvania.